miladsade96/feip/ReactJS/main.md

 the component needs to be re-rendered.
 If the props and state have not changed, the component can skip the rendering process.

+## React Advanced Concepts:

+**What are forward refs?**
+Forward refs are a way to pass a ref from parent component to a child component.
+This allows the parent component to access and manipulate the child component's DOM node.
+Forward refs are created using the React.forwardRef() function.

+**What is React Fiber?**
+React Fiber is a new rendering engine for react that was introduced in React 16.
+It is designed to improve performance and enable more flexibility in scheduling updates.
+With React Fiber, React can break up large updates into smaller chunks , prioritize updates, pause and resume updates as needed.

+**What is the difference between createElement and cloneElement?**
+createElement is a method used to create new React elements, while cloneElement is a method used to clone existing React elements and pass new props to the cloned element.

+**What are String Refs Legacy?**
+String refs which allow developers to set refs using a string identifier, are considered legacy because they can cause naming conflicts and bugs.
+They have been replaced with callback refs and React.createRef() API.

+**Why fragments are better than container divs?**
+Because they are more performant.
+Using a container div adds an extra DOM node which can slow down rendering and create problems with styling.
+Fragments, on the other hand, allow you to group elements without adding an extra nodes to the DOM.

+**What is Context?**
+Context is a way to pass data down to the child components without using props.
+It is useful for data that needs to be accessed by many components at different levels of the component hierarchy.
+Context provides a way to avoid the "prop drilling" problem, where props need to be passed down through many layers of components.

+**What is Lifting State Up in React?**
+Lifting State Up is a technique in React for passing data up from child components to parent components.
+This is useful when multiple components need to share the same state or when a child component needs to update the state of a parent component.
 </div>